AriPal/SesamWorkshop/SesamWorkshopGuide.md

 ## Learning outcome besides the presentation
 By the end of this workshop you will learn the following:
-1. How to create a pipe
+1. Create a pipe
+2. Start a pipe (send data to ouput)
+3. Preview data for debugging
+4. Establish connection between pipes
-2. How to add test-data using embedded-data
+5. Add mock-data using embedded-data
-3. Get better understanding of these DTL's work like `add`, `copy`, `filter`, `apply` and so on
+6. Get better understanding of various DTL's like `add`, `copy`, `filter`, `apply`
-4. How to integrate pipes so one pipe can receive data from another pipe

 ## Problem statement
 Cardealer has a system that shows cars that are sold and not sold like Volvo, Mercedes-Benz and BMW and so on.
 One of his supplier has asked him if he can create an endpoint with the followin information: